 Professor Genevra Richardson

 Professor Richardson’s academic interests have led to her involvement in a number of related activities.
 In 1998 she was invited to chair the Expert Committee established by the Department of Health to advise ministers on the reform of mental health legislation.
 The Committee reported in 1999.
-She is currently a member of the Council on Tribunals, the Council of the Medical Research Council, the Steering Committee of the UK Stem Cell Bank and the Wellcome Trust's Medical Humanities Strategy Committee.
-In 2003 she became a trustee of the Nuffield Foundation, in 2004 she was elected to an honorary fellowship of the Royal College of Psychiatrists.
-She was awarded a CBE for "services to public law" in the 2007 new year's honours and was elected a Fellow of the British Academy in July 2007.
+She has been a member of the Council on Tribunals/Administrative Justice and Tribunals Council and is a member of the Medical Research Council, the Steering Committee of the UK Stem Cell Bank and the Wellcome Trust's Medical Humanities Strategy Committee.
+In 2003 she became a trustee of the Nuffield Foundation; in 2004 she was elected to an honorary fellowship of the Royal College of Psychiatrists.
+She was awarded a CBE for "services to public law" in the 2007 New Year’s honours and was elected a Fellow of the British Academy in July 2007.

 Genevra Richardson’s research and publications have covered administrative law and administrative justice, prison law and law and psychiatry.
 While most of her research has been library based she has retained an interest in empirical socio-legal research and continues to be involved in empirical projects.
 She is frequently invited to present her work overseas and to contribute to international collections and journals.